sonnuuuu/sonnuuuu/README.md

 - 👀 I’m interested in mern stack development
 - 🌱 I’m currently learning JS React.Js and DSA
-- 💞️ I’m looking to collaborate on live projects to develop my programming and problem skills
+- 💞️ I’m looking to collaborate on live projects to develop my programming and problem solving skills
 - 📫 you can reach me out personally on sonnuuuu3@gmail.com